 iPap is the world's first and only CE marked self-sampler capable of collecting a cervical cell sample adequate for co-testing of samples(1), including:

 iPap allows a woman the privacy, comfort, and confidence to collect & preserve a sample on her own at home or other location, improving the likelihood of screening for cervical pre-cancer, cancer, or even the presence of HPV and other STDs.

-After collection, the sample can be mailed or delivered to a central processing laboratory or analyzed in the CerMark POC system (when available).
+After collection, the sample can be mailed or delivered to a central processing laboratory or analyzed in the CerMark system (when available).
 This enables a multi-faceted screening program model from a lower-cost sample collection process.

 iPap is currently: